Normalized Yield (NY)

-Normalized yield is the average yield per process step.
-The probability of a unit passing through one process step or opportunity without rework.
+Normalized Yield (NY) is the average yield per process step.
+It's the probability of a unit passing through one process step or opportunity without rework.
+It's the minimum Throughput Yield (TPY) for each step of the process to achieve a given Rolled Throughput Yield (RTY).

 Formula: